What is “Bariatrics”?

-Bariatric Physician Specialists is currently providing weight loss surgery for qualified individuals between the ages of 18 and 65.
+We currently provide weight loss surgery for qualified individuals between the ages of 18 and 70.

 What is BMI?

 The BMI, or body mass index, is simply a height to weight ratio for measuring whether or not you have a weight illness.
 A normal BMI ranges from 20 to 25.
 Candidates for weight loss surgery have a BMI of 35 or more and medical problems associated with being overweight.
-If you want to know your BMI, ask a member of our bariatric surgery team.
+If you want to know your BMI, click here for a calculator.

 What is laparoscopic surgery?

-Laparoscopic surgery is done through 4 or 5 half inch incisions into the belly.
-The belly is inflated with a small amount of gas to create space for the surgeon to see.
-The surgeon sees into the belly cavity using a small video camera and special long instruments to perform the operation.
+Laparoscopic surgery is done through small incisions into the abdomen.
+The abdomen is then inflated with a small amount of gas to create space for the surgeon to see.
+The surgeon uses a small video camera and special long instruments to perform the operation.